Some things to know about renting storage on the Sia network.

 You'll need some Siacoins to rent storage on the Sia network.
 Storage isn't free!
 Instructions on buying Siacoins can be found in our Guide to Buying Siacoins.

 Before you continue, make sure you've taken care of these steps first.

 All set on the prerequisites?
 Let's get started!

 Before we start configuring anything, we want to make sure our Sia client has been in contact with a sufficient number of hosts.
 There are two reasons this is important: first, if we're not contacting many hosts, we may end up with hosts that are higher priced or poorly ranked compared to if we had more hosts to choose from.
 Second, if Sia is having trouble finding hosts, we want to know if there might be some sort of network or communication issue before we start spending any Siacoins on anything, and get that issue fixed first.

-To check that your client has a good sampling of hosts, open Sia, click on the Terminal tab, and type in
+To check that your client has a good sampling of hosts, open Sia, click the Terminal (>) icon at the top of the window, and type in

 renter prices and press enter.
 Compare the prices shown with these:

 ???
 SC Current Prices

 If your prices are less than these prices, or no more than about 25% higher, everything is good and your Sia client has an accurate sampling of hosts.
 Continue to Step 2.
 If your prices are much higher, click on the panel below to expand troubleshooting information before continuing.